 Both Early College and Running Start provide opportunities to earn college credits.
 Running Start is taught by high school instructors at high schools.
 Early College courses are taught by college professors on the MCC campus, providing access to MCC labs and equipment.

 How do I qualify for Early College?

 To qualify for Early College, you need to be at least 16 years of age.
-You must also obtain a formal letter of recommendation from a high school teacher, guidance counselor or administrator.
+Meet with your high school counselor to discuss early college.
 This individual will help you decide if you are ready and if the MCC Early College options are a good fit for you.
-This letter, along with your registration, is due two weeks prior to the start of Fall, Spring or Summer Semester.
-You must meet with a MCC representative to complete your course registration
+You must meet with a MCC representative to complete your course registration.

 If I am a home-schooled student, can I participate in Early College?